 After several toxic trade disasters in the 1970s and 1980s, the international community came together to reject the free trade of hazardous wastes.
 Under the United Nations Environmental Program (UNEP) the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal was adopted in 1989.
 The treaty aims at protecting especially developing countries from the dumping of toxics and requires that countries “take all practicable steps” to ensure the environmentally sound management and disposal of hazardous wastes.
 Combating unrestricted toxic trade, the treaty promotes national self-sufficiency in waste management, i.e. the minimisation of transboundary movements of hazardous wastes.

 In 1995, a group of delegates from developing countries, who were disappointed with the lack of meaningful enforcement of the Basel Convention, created the Ban Amendment.
 The Ban Amendment prohibits the export of hazardous waste from more developed to less developed countries.
-The NGO Shipbreaking Platform’s member Basel Action Network (BAN) actively supports delegates from less developed countries in promoting the Ban Amendment.
-To date, only two more countries need to ratify the Ban Amendment for it to become part of the Basel Convention and enter into force at international level.
+The NGO Shipbreaking Platform’s member Basel Action Network (BAN) actively supports delegates from less developed countries in promoting the Ban Amendment, which entered into force at international level on 5 December 2019.
 At the European level, the Basel Convention, including the Ban Amendment, has been transposed into Union law by the European Union Waste Shipment Regulation (EU WSR).
 Export of hazardous waste from the EU to developing countries is thus prohibited.

 The Basel Convention defines end-of-life ships as hazardous waste because of their toxic components, such as asbestos, lead and mercury.
 In 2002, the Basel Convention adopted Technical Guidelines for the Environmentally Sound Management (ESM) of the Full and Partial Dismantling of Ships, a document for countries that already have or are establishing ship dismantling facilities.
 The Guidelines provide recommendations on procedures, processes and practices that must be implemented to ensure safe and environmentally sound practices.
 The Guidelines also provide advice on monitoring and verification of environmental performance.